 Harmful forms of bacteria are rarely, if ever, present in mains water due to municipal water treatment.
 However, in some areas, such as Scotland, some residences rely on private water supplies such as bore-holes, wells or streams.
 As water from these sources is untreated and prone to contamination from external factors, the likely hood of harmful bacteria’s being present is much higher.

 Bacteria contamination in water is potentially a serious risk to health and water which contains any trace of harmful bacteria should be treated or completely avoided.
-The health issues caused by outbreaks of E. coli and Legionella are well documented.
+The health issues caused by outbreaks of E. coli, cryptosporidium and legionella are well documented.

 Usually in the event of mains water bacteria contamination, your water supplier will inform you however in exceptional circumstances or for private water supplies, low cost bacterial test kits are available and should give an idea of whether further investigation / treatment is required.